Green New Meal: The Food-Climate Connection

 Central Library, Info Commons Lab

-Climate Wednesdays environment lectures and discussions
+Climate Wednesdays climate and the environment lectures and discussions

 How does our current food system affect the climate, and how does climate change affect the quality and availability of food?
 What methods and policies can protect both the climate and the food supply?
 And who’s farming in Brooklyn?